hh6801/Pose-Estimation/README.md

 ### Data Preparation

-To obtain the COCO dataset, it can be downloaded from the [COCO download](http://cocodataset.org/#download), and specifically the 2017 train/val files are required.
+To obtain the COCO dataset, you can download it by running the download_data.py file or it can be downloaded from the [COCO download](http://cocodataset.org/#download), and specifically the 2017 train/val files are required.
 Additionally, the person detection results can be acquired from the [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) repository.
 The resulting data directory should look like this:

     ${POSE_ROOT}
     |-- data